Documentation

 Frame Rate: The output frame rate during emulation, audio will be re-clocked to this rate

-Set screen's reported rate: Use the refresh rate of the display supplied by the OS to avoid judder, if the difference between the screen and emulated system's rate is too great then the system's rate is selected instead (see below)
+Auto: Use the refresh rate of the display supplied by the OS to avoid judder, if the difference between the screen and emulated system's rate is too great then the system's original rate is selected instead (see below)

-Detect screen's rate and set: Run a frame rate test and use the result as the frame rate, useful if your device reports the wrong refresh rate
+Detect Custom Rate: Run a frame rate test and use the result as the frame rate, useful if your device reports the wrong refresh rate

 GPU Copy Mode: Affects how the emulated video is copied to the GPU, leave on auto unless you're trying to diagnose video issues, not all devices support all modes